Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Combat-Rules/Combat-Stats/Other-Damage-Types.md

 ## Other Damage Types

-Different monsters and characters may be resistant or vulnerable to
+Different [[Compendium/13A/Monsters/Monsters|monsters]] and characters may be resistant or [[Compendium/13A/Combat-Rules/Special-Attacks-and-Effects/Conditions/Vulnerable|vulnerable]] to
 various types of damage, including:

 - Acid